ulfk/ipn-adapter/README.md

 ## Digistore24 hints
 - Add a generic IPN.
 - Be sure to deactivate grouping of calls.
-- This has not been tested with any AddOn products.
+- This plugin has not been tested with any AddOn products.
 - Currently the endpoint only processes "on_payment" events.
 All other IPN events will be ignored for now.
-- The endpoint will return `OK` in case of success.
+- The plugin-endpoint will return `OK` to Digistore in case of success.

 ## Brevo hints
-- Be aware that you need to add the IP-address of your Wordpress-server to the allowed addresses.
+- Be aware that you need to add the IP-address of your Wordpress-server to the allowed addresses for API calls.
 - Maybe you want to send other or more attributes to Brevo.
 You can change/add your attributes in the `$attributes` array in `ipn-adapter.php`.

 ## Bookmarks